-Current works have recently accepted been into the permanent collections of the Achenbach Foundation for the Graphic Arts/ deYoung and Legion of Honor Museums, San Francisco, California, the Community Hospital of Monterey Peninsula, Monterey, California, The Triton Museum of Art, Santa Clara, California, and the Crocker Art Museum of Sacramento, California.
+Current works have been accepted into the permanent collections of the Achenbach Foundation for the Graphic Arts/ deYoung and Legion of Honor Museums, San Francisco, California, the Community Hospital of Monterey Peninsula, Monterey, California, The Triton Museum of Art, Santa Clara, California, and the Crocker Art Museum of Sacramento, California.

 In 1987, inspired by a lecture of Richard Saul Wurman, founder of the TED conferences, he became a professional freelance illustrator and early adopter of digital imaging software, specializing in the new discipline of information illustration and design.
 He has enjoyed a successful 30 year career.
-Clients include the Fortune 500 and international companies as well as Silicon Valley start-ups.
+Clients included the Fortune 500 and international companies as well as Silicon Valley start-ups.
 His work was included in the Digital Salon Exhibit at the Society of Illustrators in New York.
 He has received industry recognition for his illustrations including The Black Book AR100, Graphis Diagrams, Print Regional Design Annual, and the Society of Publication Designers.

-He also taught Digital Media as a full-time Professor of Art at Merced Community College of Merced, California from 2006 - 2009.
+He taught Digital Media as a full-time Professor of Art at Merced Community College of Merced, California from 2006 - 2009.

 His focus and energy are now focused on creating abstractions rather than representational imagery.
 He continues to use digital painting, drawing, and imaging software as well as traditional media and techniques in his work process.